 It says the grant is not open to full-time students.
 What if I’m only enrolled in college part-time or taking one college level class, can I still apply?

 We will still accept applications from applicants enrolled in college-level classes for six (6) credit hours or less.
 Applicant may be asked to specify enrollment details.
 The committee will take this information into consideration on all grants.

-Can I apply for an Bartol/SBMA micro-grant if it is for a project for a creative group, collective or organization?
+Can I apply for an Bartol Foundation Micro-grant if it is for a project for a creative group, collective or organization?

 Yes, if the applicant is the lead, initiator, manager, or founder of the project.
-You should focus the application answers on how this grant would impact YOU as an individual artist.
-The Bartol/SBMA micro-grant is meant to serve as a crucial catalyst to advance your project or overall career, especially within the next 3 – 6 months.
+You should focus the application answers on how this grant would impact you as an individual teaching artist in completing your community arts project.
+The Bartol Foundation micro-grant is meant to serve as a crucial catalyst to advance your project , especially within the next 3 – 6 months.

 Can I apply for funding to use for materials, supplies or services related to my creative work in general?